 In short, from the autumn of 2007 the international banking sector was caught in the vicious circle of a market liquidity crisis and a funding crisis that heavily affected its capital equilibria, profitability and operating capacity.
-Market players did not have adequate information on the actual allocation of the growing amount of troubled assets.
-Hence they did not trust each others and were not willing to lend or to buy financial assets; at the opposite, investors wanted to withdraw their funds from financial intermediaries.
-Investment banks and large complex financial groups had to absorb or account for many of the products deriving from the securitization and re-internalize a part of their lending.
-This helps explain why a shock of limited magnitude, such as the increase in the default rates on US subprime mortgages in the spring of 2007, triggered such a dramatic decline in lending between banks and such a severe and opaque process of deleveraging (BIS 2008; IMF 2008a).
-Blanchard (2009) labels those phenomena as the "first amplification" mechanism" of the financial crisis, and maintains that they represent a modern version of bank runs.
-This first mechanism was aggravated by the fall of the stock markets and by the need to restore compliance with the rules of capital adequacy and accounting transparency, that is by Blanchard's "second amplification mechanism".
-The worsening of the liquidity problems made progressively unclear the distinction between banks state of illiquidity and of insolvency.
+Investment banks and the large complex financial groups had to absorb or account for many of the products deriving from the securitization and re-internalize a part of their lending.
+This explains why a shock of limited magnitude, such as the increase in the default rates on US subprime mort-gages in the spring of 2007, triggered such a dramatic decline in lending between banks and such a severe and opaque process of deleveraging (Allen and Gale 2007; IMF 2008a).
+Those phenomena were then aggravated by the fall of the stock markets and by the need to restore compliance with the rules of capital adequacy and accounting transparency.